madams239/gemini_huggingface_stocks/README.md

 ## 🧠 Author

-Made with Python, AI, and ☕ by [Your Name]
+Made with Python, AI, and ☕ by [Michael Adams]
 📚 [Read the full Medium article](https://medium.com)